 This concludes part two (setup, configuration, and deployment) where we explored the crucial and critical areas of configuration.
 Following these best practices will result in a successful deployment.

-The mini-series will conclude with part three, taking a look at backup and restore monitoring and integration.
+Read part three in the blog series now to take a look at backup and restore monitoring and integration.

 Visit the endpoints page to learn more about how Druva provides a secure, reliable, and fast endpoint backup solution, so your teams can always recover clean end-user data.
 Druva’s integrated backup, eDiscovery, and compliance monitoring simplify endpoint data protection, ensure regulatory compliance, and improve data visibility for the mobile workforce.